Uber

 Tommy Hilfiger Blurring the lines between ecommerce and lifestyle.

 Tommy.com recieves over 40 million visitors a year.
 Making the website the most visited flagship store of the TH brand.
-In order to increase reach a strategy was developed to broaden the variety of content and merchandise to appeal to a wider variety of customers.
-With the end goal being a personalised digital journey for each individual visitor.
+In order to increase reach a strategy was developed to broaden the variety of content and merchandise with the end goal being a personalised digital journey for each individual visitor.

-Calvin Klein overview A new generation of customers doesn’t separate shopping and browsing - purchases are made as they read, watch, browse & share.
+Calvin Klein overview A new generation of customers doesn’t separate shopping and browsing; purchases are made as they read, watch, browse & share — Forbes.

-The product page is the new homepage, as an increasing number of consumers bypass the homepage to land straight on the product page.
+The product page is the new homepage, as an increasing number of consumers land straight on the product page through google or other means.
 One of the goals was to elevate product pages to the fullest expression of the brand while not loosing track of the shopping objective.
 Content formats were developed.
 From aspirational brand vision & lifestyle to functional content like quick tips and styling advice.
 Through this set up bi-monthly site refreshes in 10 languages can be realised with a relative small team of designers and copywriters, delivering new and relevant content that is aligned with the brand’s DNA.

 Tommy Hilfiger strategy content examples Tommy Hilfiger strategy content examples Tommy Hilfiger strategy content examples Tommy Hilfiger strategy content examples Tommy Hilfiger strategy content examples

 Newsletters are key in any content strategy.
-Communicating the right message with copy and layout while finding a balance between brand and commerce that feels inclusive instead of intrusive.
+Communicating the right message between brand and commerce that is relevant instead of intrusive.

 The strategy placed TommyHilfiger.com in the top 10 of L2 Digital IQ Index: fashion.